LingDong-/q5xjs/README.md

 To explore supported functionalities, check out these q5 renditions of p5 examples on [this page](https://q5xjs.netlify.app).

+q5.js can also be used with the p5 online editor (editor.p5js.org).
+[Example](https://editor.p5js.org/lingdong/sketches/xrT2VF08P).

 Here's a quick sampling of q5.js usage (in case you're not familiar with p5):

 ```js